Sacred Space: The Art of Soft Power

 Meeting people where they are at with heart centered compassion is the focus of the work that I do.

 When we hold Sacred Space, it’s a spiritual practice.
-Breathing life back into those parts of ourselves that have been hidden from view.
-The word spiritual comes from the latin word ‘Spiritus’ which means to breathe ‘spirit’ or ‘life’ back into.
+Breathing life back into those parts of ourselves that have been hidden from full view.
+The word spiritual comes from the latin word Spiritus which means to breathe ‘spirit’ or ‘life’ back into.

-In mindfulness and acceptance based therapies the goal is not to get rid of, or stop thoughts and negative emotions, rather to avoid fusion with them.
-The strategy is non judgmental observation; To put a space between your thoughts, feelings and emotions, and it starts with a real acceptance of what is.
+In mindfulness and acceptance based therapies the goal is not to get rid of or stop thoughts and negative emotions, rather to avoid fusion with them.
+The strategy is non judgmental observation; to put a space between thoughts, feelings and emotions, and it starts with a real acceptance of what is.

 In many Muslim cultures, when you ask people how they are, you ask in Arabic: Kayf haal-ik? or, in Persian, Haal-e shomaa chetoreh?
 How is your haal?
 What they are specifically asking is: ‘How is your heart doing in this moment?’
 Not what is on your to-do list today or how many emails do you have to respond to in your inbox.
 Rather what is the state of your heart in this very moment.
 Is it joyful, sad, craving human touch?